CERT CLASS TRAINING BEGINNING SOON

 DO THE GREATEST GOOD FOR THE GREATEST NUMBER – IN THE SHORTEST AMOUNT OF TIME.

 When professional responders are unavailable to immediately help, you must be prepared to help yourself, family and community respond to emergencies.
-In an effort to provide training to residents, the North Brunswick Community Emergency Response Team (CERT) will conduct classes, beginning on Friday, September 29.
+In an effort to provide training to residents, the North Brunswick Community Emergency Response Team (CERT) will conducting classes throughout the year.

 As a trained CERT member, you play an important role in assisting others in your neighborhood and/or workplace with Fire Safety, Light Search and Rescue, Disaster Medical aide, Post Incident support.
 A course overview is provided below.

 Space is limited and applications will be processed on a first-come, first-served basis.

 For questions or more information, please contact CERT Commander Ed Ivans at (732) 247-0922, ext.
 263 or OEM Coordinator Mark Cafferty at (732) 247-0922, ext.
 388.

 Session I: Disaster Preparedness

 Introduction to disasters specific to the community and the impact of disaster on infrastructure.

 Identifying and reducing potential fire hazards and basic fire suppression.